 The purpose of this policy is to provide staff, volunteers and governors with the framework they need in order to keep children safe and secure in our school.
 The policy also informs parents and carers how we will safeguard their children whilst they are in our care.

 Key Personnel

-Designated Safeguarding Lead (DSL) is: Joanne Fulterer
+Designated Safeguarding Lead (DSL) is: Jo Fulterer

-Contact details: senco@milford.surrey.sch.uk or Tel: 01483 422087
+Contact details: 01483 422087 senco@milford.surrey.sch.uk

-Deputy DSL(s) are: Andrew Stear
+Deputy DSL(s) is: Andrew Stear

-Contact details: head@milford.surrey.sch.uk or Tel: 01483 422087 finance@milford.surrey.sch.uk or Tel: 01483 422087
+Contact details: 01483 422087 head@milford.surrey.sch.uk